 Because of their small size, sardines make for a quick and easy to prepare finger food option, and when quickly crisped over an open flame, they are great when paired with a glass of Rioja or a cold beer.

 Before picking up Ellen Brown's Mac & Cheese, I assumed all fried macaroni and cheese must be breaded and deep-fried a la Paula Deen.
 But the Skillet-Fried Cheddar Mac and Cheese, adapted from Zingerman's Roadhouse in Ann Arbor, is a far more delicate affair.
 The sauce is made exclusively with raw-milk cheddar, and the final fry is in a tablespoon, rather than a couple quarts, of oil.
 This step exists for the sole purpose of creating large crispy pieces of cheese akin to Italian frico.

 Think of a Michelada if you need help understanding this one: it's a beer cocktail made with a light lager.
-North End Grill likes to serve a mini pitcher of the Mary juice on the side for pouring.
-They add fattiness to the fizzy drink with a long, crisp slice of applewood smoked bacon, which also serves as a de facto mixing instrument.
+They add fattiness to the drink with a long, crisp slice of applewood smoked bacon.

 Here's a beefy take on the Bloody Mary.
 Rich beef stock goes into the tomato base with a roasted shishito pepper sitting on top.

 A lean tuna salad flavored with lemongrass, shallots, chilies, and fish sauce.

 This concept of adding clam juice to make a brinier Bloody Mary originated, and still remains popular, in Canada.
 It's typically made with Clamato juice but at North End Grill they shuck cherry stone clams and mix that fresh clam juice into the drink then skewer the clam right on top of the highball glass.